Resources for Connecting with Other Parents

 nbmtLink is a non-profit organization specifically serving stem cell transplant patients, their caregivers, families, and health professionals.
 The mission of nbmtLink is to help patients, as well as their caregivers, families, and the health care community to meet the many challenges of stem cell transplant by providing vital information and support services.

 The National Marrow Donor Program helps people who need a life-saving marrow or blood cell transplant.
 They connect patients, doctors, donors, and researchers to resources they need to help more people live longer, healthier lives.
-To achieve their mission, they search the National Bone Marrow Registry -- the largest listing of volunteer donors and cord blood units in the world, support patients and their doctors throughout the transplant process, and match patients with the best donor or cord blood unit using innovative science and technology.
+To achieve their mission, they search the Be The Match National Bone Marrow Registry -- the largest listing of volunteer donors and cord blood units in the world, support patients and their doctors throughout the transplant process, and match patients with the best donor or cord blood unit using innovative science and technology.

 Other Resources for Parents